joewilson81/ReactNativeStarterKit/README.md

    Create `/src/App.js`

       Edit `index.ios.js` and `index.android.js` to register the component with `/src/App.js`

       Create a React-Redux Provider in `/src/App.js`

-   Create `/src/reducers/index.js` and add a dummy reducer for now so we can get the store up and running.

       Create a Redux store in `/src/App.js` and assign it to the Provider via props.

-   Test that everything is working:
-   `react-native run-ios` To check in iOS `react-native run-android` (while the Android emulator is running) to check in Android

    `App.js` should look like this
    ```javascript